trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

   > When NGINX receives a request no matter what is the subdomain being requested, be it `www.example.com` or just the plain `example.com` this `if` directive is always evaluated.
 Since you’re requesting NGINX to check for the `Host` header for every request.
-It’s extremely inefficient.
+It might be extremely inefficient.

   > Instead use two server directives like the example below.
 This approach decreases NGINX processing requirements.

   > The problem is not just the `$server_name` directive.
 Keep in mind also other variables, e.g. `$scheme`.
 In some cases (but not always), it is better to add an additional block directive than to use the `if`.

+  On the other hand, official documentation say:

+  > _Directive if has problems when used in location context, in some cases it doesn’t do what you expect but something completely different instead.
+In some cases it even segfaults.
+It’s generally a good idea to avoid it if possible._

 ###### Example